Two brokers can be better than one

 If you want to give multiple brokers a try, here are a few tips:

-Use the new Contract Note importing feature – It makes it really easy to keep track of your trades and the system will make a note of which broker made each trade. (click here to find out more).
+- Use the new Contract Note/Trade Confirmation Email importing feature -- It makes it really easy to keep track of your trades and the system will make a note of which broker made each trade. (click here to find out more).

 But don’t take our word for it.
 If you think you’d benefit from the insights of more than one broker, get onto it today and throw Sharesight into the mix to make sure you get the best that both can offer.